-- Contact with any child(ren) under the age of 18, including an offender's own child(ren) - When the CST has determined that contact is not allowed based on the results of the CCA - When the CST has determined that contact with an offender's own minor child(ren) is allowed based on the results of the CCA and the offender requests contact with a minor child who is not an offender's own
+- A. Contact with any child(ren) under the age of 18, including an offender's own child(ren). - B. When the CST has determined that contact is not allowed based on the results of the CCA. - C. When the CST has determined that contact with an offender's own minor child(ren) is allowed based on the results of the CCA and the offender requests contact with a minor child who is not an offender's own.

-Treatment providers, in conjunction with the CST, shall ensure the offender achieves the following criteria specific to the minor child with whom the offender wants contact before contact can be initiated unless a Court/Parole Board Order regarding an offender's own child prohibits this restriction:
+Unless a Court/Parole Board Order regarding an offender's own child prohibits this restriction, treatment providers, in conjunction with the CST, shall ensure the offender achieves the following criteria specific to the minor child with whom the offender wants contact: